MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_Flow.md

 1. Configure Initial Inspection stage.

-   - Click on the third stage.
+   - Select the third stage.
    - Expand **Details**.
    - Select the **Components** tab.
    - Drag the **Data Step** component and drop it onto the **+** icon under the existing data step.